ShelbyNEXT | Membership

 What Are The Key Features?

-Enables bulk email, SMS, and voice messaging to groups or the entire congregation
+Enables bulk email, SMS, and voice messaging to specific groups or the entire congregation.

-Records group attendance and manages visitor lists directly from mobile devices
+Allows staff to add or edit group attendance and manage visitor records directly from the mobile interface.

 How much does it cost?